 - Please don’t pick up brass other than your own while on a stage.
 Excessive brass collecting is fun (and possibly profitable!) but, it slows the match dramatically, keeping other shooters waiting behind you.

-- Spray paint provided to reset steel targets should be returned to the stage start line for the next shooter.
-Bullet splatter from target hits will puncture spray cans, if the cans are left near the targets.
+- The tray of paint and roller provided to reset steel targets should be returned to the stage start line for the next shooter.
+Bullet splatter from target hits will puncture the paint trays, if left near the targets.

 Still Have Questions?